Tachyon711/welcomehome/README.md

 # Welcome Home

 > [!IMPORTANT]
 > The development for Welcome Home will be left as is for now.
 I have to focus on my studies, as well as contributing as much as I could on other projects.
+I plan to port Nord NewTab to Firefox soon.

 Please use [Nord NewTab](https://github.com/raluvy95/nordnewtab) instead, another new tab replacement by [raluvy95](https://github.com/raluvy95).
-Please also check one of her projects, [Felida Browser](https://github.com/raluvy95/FelidaBrowser).
+Check one of her projects as well, [Felida Browser](https://github.com/raluvy95/FelidaBrowser).

 ## Nord NewTab Features